Nacor-MJ/rust-game-hosting-server/README.md

 A home web server host using Rust.
-Creates a host site at the IP adress and port specified in the config.json.
-Currently supports one minecraft server.
+Creates a host site at the IP adress and port specified.

-Plans:
+A unique server can be represented with the HostableServerInterface.
+The update needs some work done.

-In the future there will be a drop down menu that let's the user choose from several server options.
-The server should shutdown after an hour of inactivity on the website or any of the hosted servers.
+The server exposes a GeneralBashServer.
+This is a server controlled by two executables in the path, 'start.sh' and 'stop.sh'.